 Dad is big on planning.
 Even when the crowds are small it’s important to have at least an idea of what you are going to do.
 When crowds are big, it’s essential to have a pretty complete plan.

 Planning for this park is a little different from the other parks.
 One of the big issues you deal with here are the shows.
-There are lots of great shows but unlike a ride, they don't have back to back shows.
-The worst is Lights, Motors, Action!
-Epic Stunt Spectacular.
-It usually only has 2 shows every day and both will be packed.
-Your plan will revolve around the show time for this show.
+There are lots of great shows but unlike a ride, they don’t have back to back shows.
+You might not find out all the show times until you arrive at the park.
+They might conflict with each other, or your FastPass+ times or ADRs.
+You’ve got to be ready to adjust your PLAN on the fly.

 If your family is really into thrills and you don’t care at all about riding “Buzz Lightyear on steroids” then when you arrive in the park, walk quickly to Rock ‘n’ Roller Coaster and grab a FASTPASS.
 After you have a FASTPASS, ride the ride.
 Yes, this way you can ride it twice.